From Solo Tool to Team Infrastructure: Scaling Gluon for Production

 Gluon exists to make this pattern production-ready -- not just for enterprises with 500-person engineering teams, but for 5-person startups and solo developers coordinating agents across projects.
 The orchestrator doesn't care how big your team is.
 It cares that someone's holding every leash.

 The tmux chaos of three months ago feels like ancient history.
-But the question it raised -- who's watching the agents? -- only gets more urgent as the agents multiply.
+But the question it raised — who's watching the agents? — only gets more urgent as the agents multiply.
+That's the question I'd keep asking long after the dashboard stops feeling new: not whether the agents can do the work, but whether anyone is still in a position to catch it when they quietly don't.

 Series Navigation